-Students who meet the Section 504 eligibility guidelines will have a Section 504 Plan developed for use in school.
+Students who meet the Section 504 plan eligibility guidelines will have a Section 504 Plan developed for use in school.
 The plan specifies the nature of the impairment, the major life activity affected by the impairment, accommodations necessary to provide access based on the student's needs, and the person(s) responsible for implementing the accommodations.

-Any student who may need a Section 504 accommodation plan should be referred to their school's Section 504 Team to determine the need for evaluation.
-Those students whose evaluation results meet the federal guidelines regarding Section 504 are eligible for a Section 504 accommodation plan.
+Any student who may need a Section 504 accommodation plan should be referred to their school's Section 504 Administrative Building coordinator to set up an eligibility meeting.
+Those students whose 504 Team evaluation meets the federal guidelines regarding Section 504 are eligible for a Section 504 accommodation plan.